williamthome/euneus/README.md

 $ rebar3 as benchmark shell

 % ---------------------------------------------------------------------
 % The following command builds the erlperf escript.
-Run it only for the
-% first time or if it does not exist.
+% IMPORTANT!
+Run it only for the first time or if it does not exist.
 % ---------------------------------------------------------------------
 1> euneus_benchmarker:bootstrap().
 ===> Verifying dependencies...